 This phenomenon, common to chaos theory, is also known as sensitive dependence on initial conditions.
 Complex systems.
 Complex systems present problems both in mathematical modelling and philosophical foundations.

 The study of complex systems represents a new approach to science that investigates how relationships between parts give rise to the collective behaviors of a system and how the system interacts and forms relationships with its environment.
 Such systems are used to model processes in computer science, biology, economics, physics, chemistry, and many other fields.
 It is also called complex systems theory, complexity science, study of complex systems, sciences of complexity, non-equilibrium physics, and historical physics.
 A variety of abstract theoretical complex systems is studied as a field of mathematics.
 The key problems of complex systems are difficulties with their formal modelling and simulation.

 Overview History A history of complexity science Typical areas of study Complexity management Self-organization.
 Self-organization occurs in a variety of physical, chemical, biological, robotic, social and cognitive systems.

 Common examples include crystallization, the emergence of convection patterns in a liquid heated from below, chemical oscillators, swarming in groups of animals, and the way neural networks learn to recognize complex patterns.
 Overview The most robust and unambiguous examples of self-organizing systems are from the physics of non-equilibrium processes.
 Self-organization is also relevant in chemistry, where it has often been taken as being synonymous with self-assembly.
 The concept of self-organization is central to the description of biological systems, from the subcellular to the ecosystem level.
 Self-organization usually relies on three basic ingredients: Strong dynamical non-linearity, often though not necessarily involving positive and negative feedbackBalance of exploitation and explorationMultiple interactions.
+Santa Fe.